-For safety reasons when dropping off and picking up children, a parent/guardian over the age of 16 must accompany the child to the designated arrival/dismissal area.
+For safety reasons when dropping off and picking up children, a parent/guardian (16 years of age or older & listed on emergency card) must accompany the child to the designated arrival/dismissal area.
 Please be on time.
+Preschool students will be dropped off at the preschool lobby and picked up at the classroom door.

 - Each child must be signed in and out on the attendance log with initials and indicated time by a responsible adult who is listed on the Child Information Card.
 (Per Licensing) - Children will only be released to persons listed on the Child Information Card, unless the school is notified by a legal guardian, in writing, of a change. - Teachers may request photo identification of anyone picking up a child.
-(Per Licensing) - If the teacher or principal/director has any doubts about the documentation provided, a decision to not release the child will be made. - No children are permitted to walk home without proper supervision. - Children who enter/leave the program via the school bus/day care will be signed in/out by a staff member.

-• If a child is still not picked up after one hour of school time ending, and teachers have made an attempt to call all contacts on the Child Information Card, CPS will be called.
+(Per Licensing) - If the teacher or principal/director has any doubts about the documentation provided, a decision to not release the child will be made. - No children are permitted to walk home without proper supervision. - Children who enter/leave the program via the school bus/day care will be signed in/out by a staff member. - If a child is still not picked up after one hour of school time ending, and teachers have made an attempt to call all contacts on the Child Information Card, CPS will be called.